 If you’re aged 12, 13, 14 or 15, you can join SCC and ride on club rides, but you must have your parent or carer’s consent.
-You must also be accompanied by a nominated adult club member, arranged by your parent or carer, to be responsible for you for the duration of the ride (not required for Youth training sessions).
+You must also be accompanied by a nominated adult club member, arranged by your parent or carer, to be responsible for you for the duration of the ride.

 If you are aged 16 or 17 you can join club rides unaccompanied with your parent or carer’s consent.
 You must carry a mobile phone and your parent or carer must be contactable at all times during the ride.